-Canada, the second largest country in the world, is home to vivacious and culturally rich cities, with a myriad of incredible scenic natural wonders.
+Canada, the second largest country in the world, is home to vivacious and culturally rich cities, with a myriad of incredible scenic natural wonders and Stunning Places.

 From mountains to coasts, from rivers to grasslands, Canada has no shortage of picturesque landscapes for visitors to explore.
 The vast plains, pristine lakes and lofty mountains, all inspire awe and passion in the hearts and souls of any vacationer.

-Travelers can explore the remote splendor of places like Gros Morne National Park or go for urban cities like Vancouver, Toronto and Quebec which offer almost any and everything, from dining, music, galleries, museums, theaters, sports, shopping and arts.
+Travelers can explore the remote splendor of stunning Places like Gros Morne National Park or go for urban cities like Vancouver, Toronto and Quebec which offer almost any and everything, from dining, music, galleries, museums, theaters, sports, shopping and arts.

 You can also go for some quaint antique and thrift stores as well or do some window shopping.
-If you’re planning for your next trip to Canada, here are a few places you need to check out while you’re there.
+If you’re planning for your next trip to Canada, here are a 6 stunning Places you need to check out while you’re there.

 This makes for all sorts of vacations- a fun trip with friends, a romantic honeymoon or an enjoyable family trip.
 Niagara Falls is one of Canada most famous natural attractions, bringing in millions of visitors from all over the world.
 And for good reason; it is one of the world’s most breathtaking sights to see.